openplanetary/openplanetary.github.io/_posts/2016-10-10-whereonmars-opm.md

 layout:     post
 title:      '"Where On Mars?"
 Interactive Map'
 subtitle:   "Building blocks of an Open Planetary Mapping platform for Researchers, Educators, and the General Public"
+description:   "Building blocks of an Open Planetary Mapping platform for Researchers, Educators, and the General Public"
 author:     nmanaud
 header-img: img/nmanaud/wom-opm-header.jpg
 category: Community